mitranim/wordplay/readme.md

 koñditioning (training regimen for 🐴) © M

-koñtribution (to the well-being of the 🐴 tribe?) © Yury
+koñtribution (to the well-being of the 🐴 tribe?) © Y

 existence of ".computer" implies existence of ".netputer" © LJ